shinokada/svelte-evil-icons/src/routes/+page.md

 70+ SVG [evil-icons](https://github.com/evil-icons/evil-icons) components for Svelte.

 Thank you for considering my open-source package.
-If you use it in a commercial project, please support me by sponsoring me on GitHub: https://github.com/sponsors/shinokada.
+If you use it in a commercial project, please support me by sponsoring me on [the GitHub sponsor](https://github.com/sponsors/shinokada).
 Your support helps me maintain and improve this package for the benefit of the community.

 ## Repo